jino-kwon/Basic_x86_Assembly_Lang/README.md

 # Basic_x86_Assembly_Lang

-This is a repo for basic x86 assembly lang syntax.
+This is a repo for basic x86 assembly lang syntax practice.